-Originally from Newbury in Berkshire, Matthew graduated with a MMath from the University of Cambridge, and is currently in the second year of his PhD studies (third year MASDOC).
+Originally from Newbury in Berkshire, Matthew graduated with a MMath from the University of Cambridge, and is currently in the third year of his PhD studies (fourth year MASDOC).
 He is working with Dr Stefan Adams on using large deviation techniques to study Bose-Einstein condensation in interacting systems.

 In his undergraduate degree, Matthew focussed on theoretical physics (being particularly interested in statistical physics), and in the Masters' year of MASDOC he took more modules in probability, statistics and scientific computing.
 This Masters' year also involved two research projects: